amoghx1/MovieExplorer/README.md

-(24 Jun '25) Note: v0.1 available as a preview before submission
+(24 Jun '25) Note: v0.1 available as a preview before submission, any suggestions are hugely appreciated!
 # 🎬 Movie Explorer

 **Movie Explorer** is an iOS application built using Swift and UIKit that allows users to browse, explore, and manage their favorite movies using [The Movie DB API](https://www.themoviedb.org/documentation/api).
 The app is built with clean architecture principles and focuses on providing a responsive, modular, and offline-friendly movie browsing experience.